expo/eas-cli/RELEASING.md

 ## Updating EAS CLI version on EAS Build

-Release process will automatically promote new version to staging.
-After verifying if it works there, you can promote it to production with `npm dist-tag add eas-cli@{version} latest-eas-build`.
+The release process promotes the new version to staging.
+After verifying it works there, you can promote it to production with `npm dist-tag add eas-cli@{version} latest-eas-build`.